 There are many styles and techniques of meditation available, but following a technique and making it work are not the same thing.
-The technique itself does not ensure success, just as owning a set of weights does not ensure that you will become stronger.
+The technique itself does not ensure success, just like owning a set of weights doesn’t ensure that you’ll become stronger.

 But this doesn’t mean there is something wrong with the technique.
 As my dad used to tell me when he was coaching my brother and I to play tennis, “A poor sportsman always blames his equipment.”
 The problem is not so much his equipment, but his attitude towards the game.